-The AMR Benchmark evaluates how 30 pharmaceutical companies are responding to the global threat of AMR.
-In 2020, it will look at company actions relating to medicines and vaccines for bacterial and fungal infections.
+The 2020 AMR Benchmark evaluates how 30 pharmaceutical companies are responding to the global threat of AMR.
+It has examined company actions relating to medicines and vaccines for bacterial and fungal infections.
 Find out more about the research scopes.

-The 2020 Antimicrobial Resistance Benchmark will report on company actions in relation to medicines and vaccines that target bacterial and fungal infections in humans:
+The 2020 Antimicrobial Resistance Benchmark reports on company actions in relation to medicines and vaccines that target bacterial and fungal infections in humans:

 - Medicines: Includes all innovative and adaptive medicines, branded generics and generic medicines that are used for direct treatment of target bacterial and fungal pathogens or disease processes, regardless of formulation.
 Products such as medicines used only for symptomatic relief are not included.

 - Vaccines: Includes both preventive and therapeutic vaccines targeting bacteria and fungi.

 AMR is a global problem.
 Pharmaceutical companies need to take action around the world to fulfill their role in limiting AMR.
 The AMR Benchmark captures companies' actions globally (218 countries or territories).